 Welcome to the Port Welshpool fishing guide.
 Port Welshpool is a small fishing town located in the South Gippsland region roughly 200 kilometres from Melbourne.
 It’s a terrific fishing destination with so many species of fish available.
 On December 21st 2018 the famous long pier was reopened after a 4.8 million dollar restoration.
 This is Victoria’s longest jetty spanning over 900 meters.
 This provides land-based anglers with opportunities to catch kingfish, snapper, squid, whiting and much more.
 The fishing only gets even better for those with a boat.
 Small runabout boats will be able to target break and butter species such as whiting, flathead and squid with ease.
-Fishing from a runabout boat will be comfortable as its quite shallow and protected from the wind.
+Fishing from a runabout boat will be comfortable as it’s quite shallow and protected from the wind.
 Those with slightly bigger boats will be able to target big sharks, kingfish, snapper, squid, and more.

 Things to do at Port Welshpool

-Port Welshpool is roughly 2 1/2 hours drive from Melbourne or 220 kilometres.
+Port Welshpool is roughly a 2 1/2 hours drive from Melbourne or 220 kilometres.
 Its located near popular areas including Wilsons Promontory and Venus Bay.
 No doubt the main attraction and hero here is the long jetty.
-It was built in the 1930s, extended in the 1980s, closed in 2003 to from fire.
+It was built in the 1930s, extended in the 1980s, and closed in 2003 from fire.
 Then officially reopened in December 2018 after a massive renovation carried out by SMC marine.
 This state of the art pier is 900 meters long and has been carefully constructed with a timber structure and concrete deck finish.
 There are lovely touches such as lighting, disability access, side rails, fish cleaning tables and rod holders built in for local anglers.
 It’s a great spot for photos, walking and fishing.
 The pier was once used for shipping and industrial vessel access but is now solely used by pedestrians.

 Nearby you can explore the waters and marine life by jumping on a cruise.
 There is also the Port Welshpool maritime museum.
 A short distance away you have local attractions including Strzelecki Ranges with the amazing Agnes Falls Scenic Reserve.
 You also have the great southern rail trail.
 You can also go camping or hiking around Wilsons Prom.
 There are many local accommodation offerings to allow you to stay awhile and enjoy many of the surrounding scenic townships.